NOC-MSM/pyBDY/docs/index.md

 ### JSON File

 This is an example .json file: *grid_name_map.json*.
 It specifise the names of variables in the source (parent) and destination (child) netCDF grid files.
 The grid files need to be checked with "ncdump -h" and the variable names matched appropriately.
-See [How to use pyBDY :student:](#how-to-use-pybdy-student) for minimum requirements.
+It is expected that some of these variables will not be in your grid files.
+That is not a problem as long at you map the variables that meet the minimum requirements: see [How to use pyBDY :student:](#how-to-use-pybdy-student) for the minimum requirements.

 ```json
 {